setaman/vue-ellipse-progress-docs/guide/options/legendClass.md

 |--------|--------|---------|
 | String | any    |         |

-Passes the specified class to the circle legend to give you the possibility to style it in the CSS manner.
+Pass the specified class to the circle legend to give you the possibility to style it in the CSS manner.

 ### Usage 📜